These delectable mashed potatoes not only have a subtle garlic taste, but also a light smoky flavor with each and every bite.

 And they can do wonders for jazzing up a meal especially when served topped with melted butter or gravy.

-And I can’t forget the garlic which adds such a nice subtle flavor.
+…and I can’t forget about the fresh garlic…it adds such a nice subtle flavor to mashed potatoes.

 In this recipe the skins are left on the potatoes to add a bit more texture to the mix.